Decision Taking as a Service: DT as an (organizational) feature (DTaaF)

 My perspective on decision taking is derived from a perspective on activity found in the area of computer programming.
 When observing a machine effectuating an instruction sequence one sees no more than a sequence of steps.
 That the instruction sequence has been written in a so-called structured notation is a matter of conceptual organization at a higher level of abstraction.

 For instance it might be stated that a certain sequence of steps is best generated by effectuating a method call from an appropriate class thus providing the additional judgement that methods and classes are useful means of structuring in the case at hand.
-Seen from the perspective of an effectuating machine it may be preferable that a particular method is performed by another machine, which comes close to it being outtasked by that machine, thus leading to remote method invocation, or in terms of our topic: method effectuation as a service (MEaaS).
+Seen from the perspective of an effectuating machine it may be preferable that a particular method is performed by another machine, which comes close to it being outtasked to that (other) machine, thus leading to so-called remote method invocation, or in terms of our topic: method effectuation as a service (MEaaS).

 Rather than viewing decisions as very particular actions taken by agents or by organizations, decision may be seen as a way to structure organizational behavior.
-For instance it may be ``decided'' (at the level of organizational design) that certain actions need to be preceded by decisions so that these actions can be understood as the effectuation of decision outcomes.
+For instance it may be ``decided'' (at the level of organizational design) that a particular class of actions must always to be preceded by decisions so that the effectuation of an action from that class can be understood as the effectuation of a decision outcome to that end.
 That is useful only if a protocol for decision taking, as well as for the preparatory part of decision making is laid down as well.

 From this perspective it is plausible that if an organization $U$ plans to make use of DTaaS it may need a preparatory phase for structuring its operations in such a way that DT takes a more prominent place to begin with.
 In particular DT may then take place as a thread amongst other threads in a multi-thread run by way of strategic interleaving by some managing body. \footnote{Changing an organization into a mode of operation where decision taking is more prominent has virtues outside the context of DTaaS.
 Achieving such transformations may be valuable if increased accountability and transparency are sought.
 Of course the converse holds as well: turning decisions into mere choices may be helpful if accountability, traceability, or transparency are to be diminished.} The transition towards DTaaS where some external agent $s$ provides a similar thread as a service to $U$'s management body may be understood as temporary thread migration.